railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

    *Selecting a product in a Sales Order*

-When the product that's to be sold to the customer has been selected, Open ERP automatically completes all the other required fields: price, unit of measure, description, discount, lead times, applicable taxes, default packaging and the product description.
+When the product that is to be sold to the customer has been selected, Open ERP automatically completes all the other required fields: quantity, unit of measure, description, unit price, discount, procurement method, lead times and applicable taxes.
 All of this information comes from the product form.

 .. index::